-However, given that the invention of Floo powder dates from some time in the 13th century, we have ample reason to understand that some earlier form of transit and communication by way of fire, operating on the same underlying principle as the modern Floo network had developed quite some time before the Seclusion.
+However, given that the invention of Floo powder dates from some time in the 13th century, we have ample reason to suppose that some earlier form of transit and communication by way of fire, operating on the same underlying principle as the modern Floo network may have developed quite some time before the Seclusion.

 Such systems would have been a haphazard affair, privately owned and maintained at the destination point to which authorized individual fireplaces might be briefly connected by prearrangement, or through a shared connection among a closed ring of associates.
 In a central, privately-owned service there would be a common destination to which all travelers are bound.
 In the shared “ring” there would be a limited number of destinations, none of which is accessible to outsiders.
 Neither of these duplicate the semi-public “network” service theoretically available to all, overseen and maintained by the Ministry itself, as is the case today.